 - Failure to ensure children are using age-appropriate equipment.

 - Failure to ensure suitable playground safety surfaces match the needs of the equipment/ children.

 - Failure to maintain, replace or remove equipment that is broken, loose or defective.

-If your child is injured in a playground accident due to faulty/ defective equipment, our Broward injury lawyers can help.
+If your child is injured in a playground accident due to faulty/ defective equipment in the Fort Lauderdale area, our playground injury lawyers can help.

 Call the injury attorneys at The Ansara Law Firm at (877) 277-3780 or locally in Broward at (954) 761-4011.
 Serving Broward, Palm Beach and Miami-Dade Counties.